 Session Clerk: Mr Andrew H.R.
 Crossan

 Our mission and ministry

 Maxwelltown West Church seeks to be a place of welcome to all in our parish – a centre of Christian worship and fellowship.
 We seek to provide a framework for family life and a place where young people may be nurtured in Christian values.

 There are four “card” Communions each year, and two less formal Communion services.
-For children, K-Max and J-Max (ages 3-7 and 8-11) meet during service times, the children coming into church for the first part of the service; while children aged 12+ have Y-Max meeting at the Manse on Sunday evenings.
+For children, our Sunday Club (ages 3-11) meets during service times, the children coming into church for the first part of the service.

 Max West has a strong tradition of Scouting and Guiding (Scouts, Cubs, Beavers, Guides, Brownies), and the Riverside Explorers (senior Scouts/Guides serving the whole of Dumfries) also meet in our halls.
 Uniformed parades are a feature of Thinking Day and Remembrance Sunday services.

-There is a Guild branch, After Eights (for women), Good Companions (for senior members), Badminton and Ladies’ Badminton Clubs.
+There is a Guild branch, After Eights (for women), Good Companions (for senior members), and a Badminton Club.

 Our congregation began in 1843 as Maxwelltown Free Church, meeting from 1844 in a building (which still stands) at North Laurieknowe.
 The present building, designed by James Barbour, was opened in 1866.
 The union of the Free Church and the United Presbyterian Church in 1900 brought a change of name, to Maxwelltown United Free Church, and in 1929, when the United Free Church and the Church of Scotland were re-united, our congregation became Maxwelltown West Parish Church.
 The War Memorial gates at the front of the church were originally sited across the road at Laurieknowe Church, and were moved to their present position in 1999.